-We’ve put together this list for where to buy your ski home that takes these factors into account.
+We’ve put together this list of where to buy your ski home that takes these factors into account.

 Where to Buy Your Ski Home